moksheshd/nextjs-boilerplate/README.md

 The project uses Playwright for testing.
 The test files are in the `tests` directory.

+### Date Utilities

+The project uses date-fns for date manipulation and formatting.
+The date utility functions are in `src/lib/utils/date.ts`.
+See the [Date Utilities README](src/lib/utils/README-date.md) for more details.

+### Internationalization

+The project uses next-intl for internationalization.
+The internationalization configuration is in `src/lib/i18n.ts`.
+Translation files are in the `src/messages` directory.

+### Git Workflow

+The project uses several tools to improve the Git workflow:

+- **commitizen**: Standardized commit messages following the Conventional Commits format
+- **husky**: Git hooks to run scripts before commits, pushes, etc.
+- **lint-staged**: Run linters only on staged files

 ## Available Scripts

 - `npm run dev`: Run the development server